nlenno1/moviewiki-ms3/README.md

 ## Heroku Deployment

-Full instructions on how to create heroku app
+Full instructions on how to create Heroku app
 - connect to repo
 - setup hidden/secret variables

 ## Database Deployment

-Full instructions on how to create mongo db database
+Full instructions on how to create MongoDB database
 - user access
 - create collections